ayadewantis/Data-Analysis-Portfolio/README.md

 🚀 Currently exploring opportunities in Business Intelligence, Data Analysis, and Business Strategy roles to leverage data in driving business success.

+### My GitHub showcases my data analytics projects and technical skills.
+For a complete overview of my experience and qualifications, please see my CV:

 ## 🔍 Areas of Interest

 Data Analysis 📊: Extracting valuable insights from complex datasets to guide business decisions.